yunzhi-teng/yunzhi-teng.github.io/index.md

 # Teng yunzhi 滕云志
 ## About me
-&nbsp;&nbsp;I was born in Zibo, Shandong, China in 1997.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was born in Zibo, Shandong, China in 1997.
 I received Bachelor degree in Automation at USTB(University of Science and Technology Beijing) in 2019.
-I worked in Sensetime as an research intern from December, 2018.
+I also worked in Sensetime as a research intern from December, 2018.

 ## previous undergraduate projects (selected)